ralna/spral/doc/Fortran/ssmfe.rst

 where :math:`A` and :math:`B` are **real symmetric** (or **Hermitian**) matrices and :math:`B` is **positive definite**.

-This package provides a user-friendly wrapper around :f:mod:`ssmfe_expert`, which in turn provides a wrapper around :f:mod:`ssmfe_core`.
-If more fine-tuned control of the eigensolver is required, consider using one of those modules instead.
+This package provides a user-friendly wrapper around :f:mod:`spral_ssmfe_expert`, which in turn provides a wrapper around :f:mod:`spral_ssmfe_core`.
+If more fine-tuned control of the eigensolver is required, use those modules instead.

 Version history
 ---------------